gardener/gardener/docs/extensions/provider-local.md

 In case the seed has multiple availability zones (`.spec.provider.zones`) and it uses SNI, the different zone-specific `istio-ingressgateway` loadbalancers are exposed via different IP addresses.
 Per default, IP addresses `127.0.0.10`, `127.0.0.11`, and `127.0.0.12` are used for the zones `0`, `1`, and `2` respectively.

 #### ETCD Backups
-This controller reconciles the `BackuBucket` and `BackupEntry` of the shoot allowing the `etcd-backup-restore` to create and copy backups using the `local` provider functionality.
+This controller reconciles the `BackupBucket` and `BackupEntry` of the shoot allowing the `etcd-backup-restore` to create and copy backups using the `local` provider functionality.
 The backups are stored on the host file system.
 This is achieved by mounting that directory to the `etcd-backup-restore` container.

 #### Extension Seed
 This controller reconciles `Extensions` of type `local-ext-seed`.
 It creates a single `serviceaccount` named `local-ext-seed` in the shoot's namespace in the seed.
 The extension is reconciled before the `kube-apiserver`.
 More on extension lifecycle strategies can be read in [Registering Extension Controllers](controllerregistration.md#extension-lifecycle).